colinwilson/terraform-kubernetes-metallb/README.md

 # terraform-kubernetes-metallb
-A module to provision [MetaLB](https://metallb.universe.tf) on a Kubernetes cluster.
+A Terraform module to provision [MetalLB](https://metallb.universe.tf) on a Kubernetes cluster.
 See the variables file for the available configuration options.